elves/elvish/_website/README.md

 *   GNU Make (any "reasonably modern" version should do).

-*   pandoc 2.2.1 (other versions in the 2.x series might also work).
+*   Pandoc 2.2.1 (other versions in the 2.x series might also work).

 *   A Go toolchain, for building [genblog](https://github.com/xiaq/genblog) and some custom preprocessors in the `tools` directory.